I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 Trademarks are all about consumer protection.
 They are designed to make sure that consumers aren’t confused about who is providing them the product or service.

 So you’ll need to search both the web and the USPTO database.
-(Here are detailed instructions on how to do a detailed trademark search.)
+(Here are detailed instructions on how to do a detailed trademark search or if you’d rather hand it off, here’s how you can hire me to research it for you.)

 When you do this search you aren’t looking for exact matches.